algonquindesign-grads/2021/_students/jodoin-jess.md

 meta_sitename: |
   Generation Adaptation
 meta_title: |
-  Maggie Hotte
+  Jess Jodoin
-meta_url: /students/hotte-maggie
+meta_url: /students/jodoin-jess
-meta_previewimage: headshots/hotte-maggie.png
+meta_previewimage: headshots/jodoin-jess.png
 meta_alt: |
-  The headshot of Maggie Hotte.
-It depicts a woman with dark blonde hair smiling.
-She is wearing a dark shirt and blazer with glasses.
+  The headshot of Jess Jodoin.
+It depicts a woman with dark hair smiling.
+She is wearing a dark t-shirt.
 meta_description: |
-  Hello!
-I am a mature student graduating with a background consisting of psychology, fine arts, neuroscience, and now graphic design.
-I find that my interesting past helps to give me a unique and augmented perspective when designing.
+  Hi!
+I'm a designer with a passion for all things web (and type setting!).
+I believe that you can always be improving and growing as a designer, and that's what I want to continue to do.
 gradient: "gradient-uxui"
 nav_color: "nav-white"
 icon_color: "icon-white"